ubinux/SW360tools/README.md

 # SW360tools

 The tools for importing SPDX into SW360tools and exporting information from SW360tools.
+The SW360tool is deployed in the same server as SW360.

 ## Using SW360tools